joaoschoen/programming-book/book/content.md

 # Chapter 1: Introduction

-This is a book on the structure of web development and it's many moving parts.
-The goal here is producing a comprehensive and holistic guide on how things work and what to study.
+I started writing this book to explore web development which is my area of expertise, but I've since retroactively rewritten it to cover the basics of Computer Science too, so that new developers can have an easier time learning the things that aren't taught in courses these days.

-I'd first like to set up the game plan on how this study will be structured, I'm going to follow an inside out approach on how to the topics, going from the innermost most simple components and building out to the things that surround it.
+I'd first like to set up the game plan on how the knowledge in this book will be structured, I'm going to follow an inside out approach, starting without any jargon that's common in the field of computer science and slowly building it up, teaching you this jargon step by step so that you don't have to face the mountains of knowledge all at once.

-I'll try my best to be as much of a generalist as possible, however do note that I have a huge bias towards web development as it is my specialization.
+After we're done with the introduction to Computer Science and programming I'll branch into the many specializations within the field of Web Development, note that there are other fields withing programming that you can specialize in such as Game Development or Embedded systems, but since I don't have experience in those areas I won't be able to give much useful information, if I'm able in the future to add information about that I might create some chapters about it but for now that's going to be our game plan.

 ## Opinions and personal preference